Firearms regulation in Finland: Regulation

 The ownership and use of firearms is regulated by the Firearms Act of 1998.
 A license is always needed for possession of a firearm and all firearms are registered.
 Firearms may only be carried while they are being used for a specific purpose (e.g. hunting, shooting at the range).
 When transporting a firearm to or from such activity, the firearm must be unloaded and stored in a case or pouch.
 The owner of a firearm is responsible for making sure that firearms and ammunition do not end up in unauthorized hands.
 The exact requirements regarding storage of firearms depends on their type and quantity.

 Air guns up to 6.35 mm (0.25 inch) in caliber are not regulated regardless of their muzzle energy.
 Larger bore air weapons need a permit, unless the person already holds a firearms licence.
 Bows and crossbows are not regulated items in Finland, while pepper spray is.
 Suppressors are considered firearm components, but can be used without requiring any separate licensing.
-Magazine capacity is not restricted nor is there regulation regarding other firearm accessories.
+Magazine capacity is restricted under a normal license, for a maximum of 21 rounds for short guns and 11 rounds for a long gun.
+There is no regulation regarding other firearm accessories.

 An unlicensed person may use firearms only under direct supervision.
 Simple unlawful possession of a firearm is punishable by fine or up to two years in prison, although more severe punishments may apply e.g. in the case of fully automatic weapons or when used to commit other crime.
 However, an unlicensed firearm may always be turned in without repercussions, provided this happens at the initiative of the person in possession of the firearm.

 Certain types of ammunition, such as expanding pistol rounds or incendiary rounds, require special authorization (in addition to a firearms licence) to purchase.
 The amount of ammunition a person may possess is not limited by the Firearms Act.
 However, legislation related to the safe storage of explosive materials does apply.
 Ordinarily, this means a maximum of 20,000 rounds of ammunition (including loose primers) and 2 kg of gunpowder per household, with larger quantities requiring separate storage.